Here's a quick checklist for making a will in Minnesota:

 A will, also called a "last will and testament," can help you protect your family and your property.
 You can use a will to:

 No. You can make your own will in Minnesota, using Nolo's Quicken WillMaker & Trust.
 However, you may want to consult a lawyer in some situations.
-For example, if you think that your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
-Nolo's will-making products tell you when it's wise to seek a lawyer's advice.
+For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
+See Do I Need an Attorney to Make My Estate Plan?

 To make a will in Minnesota, you must be:

 (Minn.
 Stat. § 524.2-501 (2023).)

 A will must be in writing (digital or printed on paper) and can't be an audio or video recording.
 Most people continue to make traditional wills on paper.
 But, in 2023, Minnesota made electronic wills legal.
 (See "Can I Make a Digital or Electronic Will?," below.)
 (Minn.
 Stat. §§ 524.1-201; 524.2-502 (2023).)

 Minnesota does not allow handwritten (holographic) wills, but it does recognize wills that were made in another state that follow that state's laws.
 (Minn.
 Stat. § 524.2-506 (2023).)

 In general, it's safer to have the witnesses present with you in case there's any question about your mental capacity or the authenticity of your signature.
 But Minnesota does allow remote witnessing of wills.
 Remote witnessing lets you and your witnesses sign the will in separate locations while while watching each other through a real-time remote audio-visual call.
 (Minn.
 Stat. § 524.1-201 (2023).)